fmalina/revisions-blocl/activism/theoriginoffinancialcrises.md

 chance of arriving at a strategy for delivering the correct control impulse.

-Benoit Mandelbrot, the mathematician who invented fractal geometry, has been arguing that the behaviour of real financial markets just doesn’t fit with the theories of efficient markets.
+Benoit Mandelbrot, the mathematician who invented fractal geometry, has been arguing that the behaviour of real financial markets just doesn't fit with the theories of efficient markets.

 Mandelbrot’s work on financial markets should be praised for its honesty.
 In the